galaxyeagle/galaxyeagle.github.io/pages/literary/Some-phrases-I-liked.md

 I was spell-bound.
 I was shell-shocked.
 We stopped dead in our tracks when we heard the roar of a lion.
+By making it easy for people to find you online, you’ll create a vehicle for serendipity.
+After the storm abated..